iboard/apm/README.md

-# APM
-# The Agile Project Manager
+# APM – The Agile Project Manager

+## Reasons for this project

+  - Jira sux in some ways.
+  - I need to do some fun stuff
+  - I need practicing in Elixir and Phoenix

+## Prerequisites

+  - Erlang and Elixir is installed – see [Elixir Homepage](http://elixir-lang.org)

+## Subdirectories

-## ./elixir
+### ./elixir

 The elixir umbrella application includes the following applications

   * apm_px - Phoenix Front- and Backend
   * apm_issues - define, manipulate, and persistent (Jira)Issues

+#### Quick start developing

+  * cd into `elixir/apps/apm_px`
+  * start the server with `mix phoenix.server` (in an extra terminal window)
+    - now you can open the frontend in your browser `http://localhost:4000`
+  * start `phantomjs --wd` (in an extra terminal window)
+  * run the tests in path `elixir` with `mix test --trace`
+  * run only the unit-tests without E2E `mix test --trace --exclude hound`

-### Start development- and testing-environment with tmux and fish-shell
+#### Start development- and testing-environment with tmux and fish-shell

+If you a TMUX-user, you can start all of the stuff mentioned above with a single command `apm.tmux`

   * cd into the project's root
   * start your tmux